ctu-mrs/ctu-mrs.github.io/docs/introduction/uav_ros_interface.md

 ---
 layout: default
-title: UAV ROS interface
+title: UAV-ROS interface
 parent: Introduction
 nav_order: 3
 ---

-# UAV - ROS interface
+# UAV-ROS interface

-The UAV can be interacted with mainly through the following **managers**.
+The UAV can be given commands via the following [managers](https://github.com/ctu-mrs/mrs_uav_managers) and the [state estimator](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-).

 ## ControlManager

-The ControlManager takes care of running the **trackers** and **controllers** and maintains one of each as an **active**.
+The [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers#ControlManager) takes care of running the [trackers](https://github.com/ctu-mrs/mrs_uav_trackers#mrs-uav-trackers-) and [controllers](https://github.com/ctu-mrs/mrs_uav_controllers#mrs-uav-controllers-) and maintains one of each as an **active**.
 The controllers handle a feedback loop for stabilization and control of the UAV.
 The trackers are the reference generators for the controllers.
-Although the "hard work" during the flight is done by the tracker and the controllers, users do not interact with them directly.
-Most of the interface is hidden behind the ControlManager.
+The high-level navigation does not interact with them directly, most of the interface is hidden behind the ControlManager.

-The ControlManager is subscribed to a source of Odometry, and it hands it to the trackers and controllers.
+The ControManager is subscribed to a source of [odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-), and it hands it to the trackers and controllers.
 With each update of the state estimate, the currently active tracker produces a new reference, and the currently active controller produces a new control command.
 The controllers and trackers can be switched in mid-flight.
 Users supply the desired references to the ControlManager, which forwards them to the currently active tracker and controller.